NSoni25/Botnet-Detection-Project/PROPOSAL.md

 K-10 cross validation

 Cross-validation, sometimes called rotation estimation, or out-of-sample testing is any of various similar model validation techniques for assessing how the results of a statistical analysis will generalize to an independent data set.
-The goal of cross-validation is to test the model’s ability to predict new data that was not used in estimating it, in order to flag problems like overfitting or selection bias and to give an insight on how the model will generalize to an independent dataset (i.e., an unknown dataset, for instance from a real problem).

 Project Plan:

 Week 10: Data Collecting   and wrangling
 1. Discovering
 2. Structuring
 3. Cleaning